Pivot from intern to Fortune 100 capital markets associate

 #4: Diversify your business interests

-As a freshman, Katelyn landed a sales internship with Dardis Academy through Iowa’s campus job and internship fair.
+As a first-year student, Katelyn landed a sales internship with Dardis Academy through Iowa’s campus job and internship fair.
 In her intensive sales training, she learned how to approach someone when cold-calling about a product and how to finalize a sale.
 The next summer, she secured a financial analyst internship for Passage Global Capital Management, a wealth management firm in the Quad Cities.

 "After that summer, giving speeches in class wasn’t so scary anymore, and when introducing myself to people at networking events, I wasn’t so apprehensive.”